mlgranger540/milestone-4/README.md

 ### Product Page

-When the product name or image is clicked on both the home or shop pages, the user is taken to the product page, which then loads in the information for the selected product from the database.
+When the product name or image is clicked on both the home or shop pages, the user is taken to the product page, which loads in the information for the selected product from the database.

 ![Product Page](./readme-images/screenshots/product.png)

-The user is able to choose a quantity of the product and add it to their cart with the 'Add to Cart' button.
-This button retrieves any items already in the cart from the session storage as an array of objects, adds the new item and quantity to it, then updates the cart in session storage with the new array of product objects.
+The user is able to choose a quantity of the product and add it to their cart.
+The 'Add to Cart' button retrieves any items already in the cart from the session storage as an array of objects, adds the new item and quantity to it, then updates the cart in session storage with the new array.
 The button is disabled while the product information is loading.

 If the item has been successfully added, a modal is shown to indicate this to the user.

 ![Added to Cart](./readme-images/screenshots/added-to-cart.png)

-From here the user can either close the modal and continue adding to their cart, or press the 'Go to Cart' button to view their cart and checkout.
+From here the user can either close the modal and continue shopping, or use the 'Go to Cart' button to view their cart and checkout.

 ### Cart

-The cart page requires the user to be logged in; if they are not, they will be redirected to the login page before proceeding, where they can make an account if not signed up or log in if they are.
+The cart page requires the user to be logged in; if they are not, they will be redirected to the login page before proceeding, where they can make an account if needed and then log in.

 Once logged in, users will be able to view the items in their cart along with the quantity selected.
 This is achieved by retrieving the cart from session storage on page load and creating a table entry for each item.

 ![Cart](./readme-images/screenshots/cart.png)

-If the user changes their mind about any items in their order, they can remove an item from their cart with the 'Remove' button, which uses the product ID to remove the selected product from the array of objects added to session storage.
+If the user changes their mind about an item in their order, they can remove it from their cart with the 'Remove' button, which uses the product ID to remove the selected product from the array of objects added to session storage.
 Alternatively they can clear their cart entirely with the 'Clear Cart' button.
 The cart will also be cleared if the user closes the tab or their browser, as session storage is cleared when the session is closed.

 When the user is happy with their order and ready to proceed to payment, they can click the 'Checkout' button.
 Both these buttons are disabled if the cart is empty.

 ### Stripe Checkout

-When clicked, the checkout button will create a Stripe checkout session, providing the price ID and quantity of the items selected in a stringified array.
+The checkout button creates a Stripe checkout session, providing the price ID and quantity of the items selected in a stringified array.
 The user will then be able to enter their card details or use another payment method to purchase their chosen items, creating an invoice in Stripe with the order details.
-A webhook listens for this event and adds an order entry to the database once payment has been received.
+A webhook listens for this event and adds an order entry to the database once the order has been completed.

 ![Stripe Checkout](./readme-images/screenshots/stripe-checkout-censored.png)

-If the payment has been completed successfully, the user will be redirected to a success page to inform them of this - or alteratively a cancelled page if the payment was not completed.
+If the payment has been completed successfully, the user will be redirected to a success page - or a cancelled page if the payment was not completed.
 From here they can return to the site homepage.

 ### Log In, Sign Up and Profile